Paul Halley is a Grammy

 repertoire presented by Chorus Angelicus;

-Wide Awe and Wisdom", in a two-CD set comprising sixteen of
+Wide Awe and Wisdom, a two-CD set comprising sixteen of

-Halley's more recent choral compositions, is due for release in
+Halley's recent choral compositions, is the newest release from

 Halley and his wife, Meg Race, an artist, live on the South Shore of